|

 worshipped beyond your wildest dreams.
 The keys to my heart are pretty

+simple, ah?
 Well you've seen the zombie

 movies I have on the site and the few demon pages (with more on the way),